HOME • SEARCH • EMAIL • ABOUT

 Gen info

 Corchorus is a genus plant of about 40-100 species in the family Malvaceae.
 Jute is confusingly applied to any plant of the genus Corchorus and to its fiber.
 The chief sources of the fiber are the two species of Corchorus plant: C olitorius and C capsularis.
-In the Philippines, three Corchorus species are recorded with medicinal uses: Pasau, Pasau na bilog, and pasay na hapa.
+In the Philippines, three Corchorus species are recorded with medicinal uses: Pasau, Pasau na bilog, and pasau na hapai.
 Another pasau, Pasau-na-hapai, Jussiaea erecta belongs to the family Onagraceae.

 Botany

 Pasau-na-bilog is an erect, branched annual herb, growing up to 1 to 2 meters high.
 Stems are usually purplish.
-Leaves are ovate-lanceolate, 5 to 12 centimeters long, pointed at the tip and rounded at the base, with toothed margins and taillike projections on the each side of the midrib.
+Leaves are ovate-lanceolate, 5 to 12 centimeters long, pointed at the tip and rounded at the base, with toothed margins and tail-like projections on the each side of the midrib.
 Flowers are in small groups in the axils of the leaves, about 4 millimeters long.
 Sepals are often purplish and the petals are yellow.
 Capsules are globose to globose-obovoid, about 1 centimeter in diameter, with longitudinal ridges.

 Distribution